• Home

 2. I really, really hate reading manuals.

 Well, I am happy to report that this was the easiest part of the whole process.
 There a few things that I would have done differently, but not bad for a first try.
 Vinyl applied.
 Project done!!!
-(Well, I still might add something to the vinyl but done for now!)

 If you would like to try your own Advent Calendar, keep your cats out of sight, use painter’s tape for the edging (and paint all the red at one time!), and make sure you have some good glue.
 It should then be a fairly easy project to whip up!